 6. Lowers Inflammation and Supports Heart Health

 A 2011 study examined the effects of marshmallow root supplementation on blood lipid profiles and liver function over a one-month period.
-Researchers found that marshmallow had anti-inflammatory effects that worked against both acute and chronic inflammation, which is one of the root causes of heart disease.
+Researchers found that marshmallow had anti-inflammatory effects that worked against both acute and chronic inflammation.

-Plus marshmallow also showed anti-ulcer activity, anti-lipidemic abilities and resulted in an increase in HDL cholesterol (the “good” kind).
+Marshmallow also showed anti-ulcer activity, anti-lipidemic abilities and resulted in an increase in HDL cholesterol (the “good” kind).
 When given a dosage of 50 milligrams marshmallow per kilogram of body weight, the subjects experienced significant increases in serum HDL cholesterol level with no side effects and adverse effects on liver enzymes.
-(8)

 7. Reduces Water Retention

-Marshmallow seems to have diuretic effects and acts similar to “water pills” that are intended to lower fluid retention, edema and bloated stomach.
+Marshmallow seems to have diuretic effects and acts similar to “water pills” that are intended to lower fluid retention, edema and bloating.
 If your diet or hormone levels (such as experiencing PMS or menopause) cause you to retain water and feel uncomfortable, marshmallow can help increase urination and balance fluids.
-(9)

 How It Works

-The active ingredients within marshmallow root that make it an effective mucilage and medicinal supplement include: (11)
+Marshmallow root and leaf feature many active compounds that make it an effective mucilage and medicinal supplement, including: